Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Employees of licensed Home Care Organizations will be registered with the California Department of Social Services (CDSS), and are not required to have a Napa County Permit.
-Independent contractors affiliated with caregiver placement agencies will be required to obtain a Napa County Caregiver Permit.
+No, employees of licensed Home Care Organizations should already be registered with the State and therefore are not required to complete a separate registration.
+Independent contractors affiliated with caregiver placement agencies are required to register.

-Family members need to obtain a permit only if they are receiving some sort of compensation in exchange for providing care (including free room and board).
+Family members need to register if they are receiving some sort of compensation in exchange for providing in home care (including free room and board).

-If a caregiver cannot pass the background, a limited caregiver permit may be obtained.
-The limited caregiver permit is only good for one person / household and requires the person paying for care to sign a notarized statement accepting liability.
+If a caregiver is unable to register through the State, a Limited Permit may be an option.
+The limited permit is only good for one person / household and requires the person paying for care to sign a notarized statement accepting liability.

-It is up to the caregiver to ensure that he/she is properly permitted.
-Violation of the caregiver permit ordinance is a misdemeanor or infraction, punishable by a fine, imprisonment in the county jail up to one year, or a combination of both.
+It is up to the caregiver to ensure that he/she is registered.
+Violation of the Elder and Dependent Adult Protection law is a misdemeanor or infraction, punishable by a fine, imprisonment in the county jail up to one year, or a combination of both.

 All convictions other than minor traffic violations, including misdemeanors, felonies and convictions that occurred a long time ago require an exemption.
 However, individuals convicted of serious crimes such as robbery, sexual battery, child abuse, elder or dependent adult abuse, rape, arson or kidnapping are not eligible for an exemption.
 Click here for a complete list of convictions for which the State is prohibited from granting exemptions.